 There’s a hopper and feeder system used to load pellets into the main cooking and heating area.

 The hopper is where the fuel goes.

 You simply fill the hopper as needed and it uses a motor-driven auger to deliver the pellets to the combustion area.

 A fan is used to feed oxygen into the grill.

 Temperature is detected electronically, so it’s very easy to set the exact temperature you need and keep it there.

 The best pellet grills have electronic thermostats that act rapidly to change the flow of air or pellets to get the desired temperature.

 It’s quite advanced and is more complex than a traditional grill, but the result is consistent heat and convection.

-In the end, you get food that tastes better and is cooked more thoroughly, no matter the doneness that you’re aiming for.
+Ultimately, you get food that tastes better and is cooked more thoroughly, no matter the doneness you’re aiming for.